KatTraxler/KatTraxler.github.io/_posts/2024-05-08-how-i-prep-for-talks.markdown

 ## The Notecards

 **Here's where the magic (and a bit of arts and crafts) really starts to happen.**
-By this stage, we should have a relatively stable outline — though always feel free to tweak and trim as new inspirations strike - complemented by a set of engaging slides.
+By this stage, there should have a relatively stable outline — though always feel free to tweak and trim as new inspirations strike - complemented by a set of engaging slides.
 Done, right?
 Not quite.
 Ideally, reaching this stage 2-3 weeks before a major talk is perfect for beginning the prep phase.

 ### Arts and Crafts
 For every talk over the past five years, I've crafted a handy, spiral-bound booklet for my presentations, similar to this one: